-1) The modeled extent of permafrost, 58% under present-day conditions (1971-2000), changes along a roughly exponential trend under spatially uniform cooling or warming climate scenarios.
-Predicted permafrost extent increases to 76% under a cooling of -1 K and decreases progressively under warming to only 9% when a +5 K warming scenario is applied.
-The greatest rate of predicted spatial change
+1. The modelled extent of permafrost, 58% under the present-day mean annual air temperature field (1971-

+2000), changes along a roughly exponential trend under spatially uniform raising or lowering of MAAT.
+Predicted permafrost extent increases to 76 % under a cooling of -1 K and decreases progressively under warming to only 9 % when a + 5 K warming scenario is applied.
+The greatest rate of predicted spatial change (20% of the region K^{-1}) is predicted between current conditions and a warming of + 1 K.

-- (20% of the region K-1) is predicted between current conditions and a warming of +1 K. - 2) The rates and patterns of permafrost change in relation to climate warming vary across the modeled region.
+- 2. The rates and patterns of permafrost change in relation to increasing air temperatures vary across the modelled region.
 The Extreme Southwest sub-region shows elevation-dependent simple unidirectional spatial loss as a single loss front moves uniformly up-mountain.
 Patterns of complex unidirectional spatial loss develop across most of the South and Mid sub-regions where the loss front moves up-mountain but with differing degrees of elevation dependence above and below treeline.
-In the most continental North sub-region, where surface lapse rates are inverted, bidirectional spatial loss occurs with a descending loss front below treeline, and an ascending loss front above treeline. - lapse rates are close to 0 K km-1.
-These areas are found below treeline in the North sub-region and are almost elevation-independent so that a change in MAAT affects permafrost probabilities over a large range of elevations.
-Areas least susceptible to spatial change include all areas above treeline where SLRs are normal (-6.5 K km-1) and elevation-dependent sites below treeline. - 4) The methodology applied in this study could be used with other empiricalstatistical permafrost models, such as those for European mountains, to examine the effects of equilibrium climate change on permafrost.
-Change modelling is driven through altering the equivalent elevation field and requires knowledge of local surface lapse rates.

-- 5) Limitations of the modelling include that it predicts potential changes under equilibrium conditions and does not take into account transient effects or differential lag times.
-In addition the warming/cooling scenarios applied assume uniform change through the seasons which is not predicted by GCMs.
+In the most continental North sub-region, where surface lapse rates are inverted, bidirectional spatial loss occurs with a descending loss front below treeline, and an ascending loss front above treeline. - 3.
+The areas most susceptible to permafrost's spatial change as a response to MAAT perturbation are those where surface lapse rates are close to 0 K km^{-1} .
+These areas are found below treeline in the North sub-region and are almost elevation independent so that a change in MAAT affects permafrost probabilities over a large range of elevations.
+Areas least susceptible to spatial change include all areas above treeline where SLRs are normal (-6.5 K km^{-1}) and elevation-dependent sites below treeline - 4.
+The methodology applied in this study could be used with other empirical-statistical permafrost models, such as those for European mountains, to examine the effects of equilibrium climate change on permafrost.
+Change modelling is driven through altering the equivalent elevation field and requires knowledge of local surface lapse rates. - 5.
+Limitations of the modelling include that it predicts potential changes as a response to MAAT for equilibrium conditions and does not take into account transient effects, differential lag times or the impact of associated environmental changes, such as to snow or vegetation.
+In addition the warming/cooling, the scenarios applied assume uniform change through the seasons which is not predicted by GCMs.
 Non-uniform warming would change the seasonal range of air temperatures which correlates with the pattern of surface lapse rates.
-Future research should examine the sensitivity of the model to such spatial change. - 6) The perturbed model can be used to predict the patterns of potential permafrost loss under different scenarios of temperature increase, thereby assisting community climate adaptation planning as well as resource and linear infrastructure-route planning in the region.
+Future research should examine the sensitivity of the model to such spatial change. - 6.
+The perturbed model can be used to predict the patterns of potential permafrost loss under different scenarios of MAAT increase, thereby assisting community climate adaptation planning as well as resource and linear infrastructure-route planning in the region.
 The modelling also reveals the potential pattern of changes in permafrost distribution in this area of complex topography, which is a key factor in examining hazards associated with permafrost degradation, especially on slopes.